Reasons to Become a Christian

 Jesus Freaks: Revolutionaries, by DC Talk, page 94-95.

-For more information there's a free monthly newsletter published by Voice of the Martyrs.
-Which is quite good, though my recommendation is to first read at least one full-length story (or have some other equivalent exposure to the inner thoughts and feelings of these people).
+My recommendation is to first read at least one full-length story (or have some other equivalent exposure to the inner thoughts and feelings of the martyrs).
 Otherwise, the very short stories in the newsletters will at times (or perhaps entirely) seem sad and depressing, and your biggest impression may be of the fear or worldly violence instead of the confidence, peace and joy of following Jesus.

 I recommend reading one of the books "Tortured for Christ" or "The Heavenly Man".
 Tortured for Christ is shorter, and the first martyr book that I read (or owned).
-The Heavenly Man is newer and longer and the one I've read more times.
 I got Tortured for Christ out to look at to write this section, and now I want to read it again since it's been a few years.
-They're both very powerful books, the kind that can change the entire course of someone's life (and have already done so many times over).
+They're both very powerful books, the kind that can change the entire course of someone's life (and have already done so, with readers all over the world, many times over).

 Click here for books about Christian martyrs